alice-viola/ThreadPool/README.md

 auto is_empty = tp.queue_is_empty();
 ```
 ### Excpetion handling
-You can set a callback the will be callled every time
+You can set a callback that will be callled every time
 one of pool threads fire an excpetion:

 ```C++